Geographical Indication: Preserving Cultural Heritage and Quality through Landmark Judgements

 Darjeeling Tea case (India): The Darjeeling Tea case in India represents a significant milestone in the protection and recognition of Geographical Indication (GI) for agricultural products.
 Darjeeling Tea, a world-renowned and highly prized tea variety, obtained its exclusive Geographical Indication status through a landmark judgement.

-Darjeeling Tea is grown in the picturesque Darjeeling district of West Bengal, India, nestled in the foothills repliche rolex of the Himalayas.
+Darjeeling Tea is grown in the picturesque Darjeeling district of West Bengal, India, nestled in the foothills of the Himalayas.
 The unique combination of altitude, soil, climate, and traditional cultivation methods lends the tea its distinctive aroma, flavor, and appearance.
 The tea leaves are carefully hand-plucked and undergo a precise process of withering, rolling, fermentation, and drying.

 However, before the landmark judgement, there were instances of tea producers outside the Darjeeling region using the Darjeeling name for their teas, misleading consumers and diluting the brand's reputation.
 This posed a severe threat to the authenticity and integrity of genuine Darjeeling Tea and its association with the region's unique qualities.
 To protect the interests of the Darjeeling tea producers and preserve the quality and reputation of the tea, legal action was taken.
 The Tea Board of India sought Geographical Indication recognition for Darjeeling Tea, aiming to establish the exclusive rights of tea produced in the Darjeeling region to bear the prestigious "Darjeeling" label.